 A healthy person who is infected by a pathogen and showing no symptoms of disease.
 People can become infected with a pathogen and experience no symptoms.
 That person then can transmit, or “carry” the pathogen to another person, infecting them.
 That person may then become sick, even if the original carrier does not.

 Case fatality rate (CFR)

 An estimate of the risk of mortality from a contagious disease.
 The CFR is calculated by dividing the number of deaths caused by a disease by the number of cases of that disease in a given time period.
 The CFR is time and location-dependent, and many factors can influence the rate, like age and demographic characteristics, among others.
-For COVID-19, CFR estimates vary; in China, early CFR estimates by province have ranged from <1% to 5.8%.
-In May, a United Kingdom research team said the the average global CFR was estimated at about 1.4%.
+For COVID-19, CFR estimates vary; in China, early CFR estimates by province have ranged from

 A form of contagious disease spread that involves the spray of saliva or respiratory droplets, expelled when an infected person breathes, coughs, sneezes, talks or sings.
 If someone is nearby, they could breathe in these droplets and become infected.
 A person could also touch an item where the infected person’s droplets fell and then become infected when they touch their eyes or mouth.
 Most droplets are large enough that once they are expelled, they drop to the ground, within the range of about six feet.
 This is why public health officials ask people to keep six feet apart from others in public and to wash their hands.